debiki/talkyard/docs/wildcard-dot-localhost.md

 Wait half a minute, then this should work: `ping whatever.localhost`.

+#### Debian

-**Debian:** Like Ubuntu, plus, you need this, to tell NetworkManager to use dnsmasq:
+Like Ubuntu, plus, you need this, to tell NetworkManager to use dnsmasq:

     $ cat /etc/NetworkManager/conf.d/00-use-dnsmasq.conf